Category Archives: Württemberg Royals

 Kingdom of Württemberg: Württemberg was a County, a Duchy, and an Electorate before becoming a Kingdom in 1806.
 At the end of 1805, in exchange for contributing forces to France’s armies, Napoleon, Emperor of the French recognized Württemberg as a kingdom, with Elector Friedrich formally becoming King Friedrich I on January 1, 1806.
 The reign of Wilhelm II, the last King of Württemberg, came to an end in November 1918, after the fall of the German Empire led to the abdications of all the ruling families.
 Today the land that encompassed the Kingdom of Württemberg is located in the German state Baden-Württemberg.

-King Karl of Württemberg reigned from 1864 until his death in 1891.
+King Karl of Württemberg reigned from 1864 until he died in 1891.
 He was born Karl Friedrich Alexander on March 6, 1823, in Stuttgart, Kingdom of Württemberg, now in Baden-Württemberg, Germany, the son of King Wilhelm I of Württemberg and Duchess Pauline of Württemberg.
 He had two siblings:

 He also had two half-siblings from his father’s first marriage to Grand Duchess Ekaterina Pavlovna of Russia: